ChrisDavi3s/DiffusionAnalysis/README.md

 ```bash
 pip install -e .
 ```
+## Getting Started

+Look at loaders/base_structure_loader.py to see how structures are loaded.

+Trajectories are assumed wrapped and then unwrapped as default ...
+(I have NOT tested on a already unwrapped trajectory)

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.